FAQ

 How many students are in Project STEP

 There are usually between one and five students in each grade in Project STEP.
 While many students come into Project STEP after FOCUS and remain through their senior year in high school, each year STEP students must pass an exam in order to remain in the program.
-In general we have about 60 students in grades 1 through 12, and over 100 students in FOCUS.
+In general we have about 55 students in grades 1 through 12, and 15 students in FOCUS.

 Where do the students take their lessons and classes